Monday Message 22.11.21

 In his speech to HM Judges at Mansion House on 7th July, the Lord Chief Justice said this: “We will learn lessons from the adaptations that were necessary to ensure that the wheels of justice continued to turn during the last 16 months.
 In the early days it was hard going in every jurisdiction as those involved in proceedings moved to increased use of technology.
 There will be no going back to February 2020.”
 It was an assurance that gave hope to thousands of beleaguered and exhausted criminal barristers for whom CVP had been a lifeline to help them survive the pandemic induced convulsion suffered by our justice system, and thereafter to maintain control over their practices as cases were pushed through listings at a relentless pace.
 Without doubt, the use of remote hearings, where appropriate and justified, has revolutionised our working lives for the better and provided a critical tool in our collective efforts to try and get the backlog under control.

 Indeed, the multiple benefits of our new hybrid system have been embraced by criminal advocates across all circuits.
-In the we set out some of the obvious advantages: maintaining case ownership by instructed counsel who are stretched between courts and who are best placed to facilitate the smooth progress of their cases, which can only help the administration of justice and avoid unnecessary delays; permitting advocates to deal with more than one hearing in a day, which again helps to unblock the backlog whilst also enabling our barristers to recover some of the huge losses of income suffered last year; savings in the considerable time and costs incurred in travelling often long distances for short hearings, which spurs productivity by eliminating time wasted in transit; reducing footfall in court centres which dampens the risks of covid transmission; minimising our contribution to carbon emissions by avoiding pollution creating methods of transportation; promoting a more flexible and family friendly working regime, particularly for those with caring responsibilities; and reducing the unprecedented levels of stress currently being felt by the vast majority of us as we struggle to manage the burgeoning demands on our working days and nights.
+In the CBA’s response to remote working we set out some of the obvious advantages: maintaining case ownership by instructed counsel who are stretched between courts and who are best placed to facilitate the smooth progress of their cases, which can only help the administration of justice and avoid unnecessary delays; permitting advocates to deal with more than one hearing in a day, which again helps to unblock the backlog whilst also enabling our barristers to recover some of the huge losses of income suffered last year; savings in the considerable time and costs incurred in travelling often long distances for short hearings, which spurs productivity by eliminating time wasted in transit; reducing footfall in court centres which dampens the risks of covid transmission; minimising our contribution to carbon emissions by avoiding pollution creating methods of transportation; promoting a more flexible and family friendly working regime, particularly for those with caring responsibilities; and reducing the unprecedented levels of stress currently being felt by the vast majority of us as we struggle to manage the burgeoning demands on our working days and nights.

 It is precisely because these benefits are self-evident that we have continued to press for an expansion of the use of remote technology in cases where no harm is caused to the interests of justice.
 Yet each day the CBA receives emails from members who are frustrated and bewildered by the apparent retrenchment of CVP in particular courts across the country.
 We are not oblivious to the challenges faced by our judges who are themselves working under considerable pressures to keep the system from crashing.
 We understand that sometimes the technology can operate less than perfectly; it is, after all still relatively new and more investment is undoubtedly needed to improve its reliability and sophistication.
 We also recognise that we must do everything we reasonably can to lodge our applications for CVP in a timely fashion, notwithstanding that our diaries are sometimes hostage to the often very short notice given to us by listing officers.
 And we know that it is in our own interest to ensure that our applications provide well argued reasons to assist our judges in making fair and sensible determinations.